 Now only playing an hour away from his hometown, Ryan’s mom will be able to come see her son play more often.

-Brock basketball’s home opener will be an emotional and nervous one for the Ryan family.
-It’ll be the first time his mom gets a chance to watch her son play in three years; while November 11 marks the one year anniversary of Ryan’s dad passing away, which is the day before Brock’s home opener versus the University of Toronto which Ryan’s mother will be in attendance for.
+Brock basketball’s home opener will be emotional for the Ryan family.
+It’ll be the first time Ryan’s mom will get a chance to watch her son play in three years; while November 11 – the day before Brock’s home opener – will mark the one year anniversary of Ryan’s dad passing away.

 Now being able to play closer to home, while getting an education at Brock, Ryan is ready for the minutes he didn’t get at Canisius.
 He and his family are reunited, stronger and ready for the next chapter of his life